tomx23/blackbox/README.md

 # Black Box
 Library System for Ctrl+Shift Competition

 Black Box is a multi-disciplinary online library that provides the customer with a multitude of options.
 This includes reading books of various formats from autobiographies to works of fiction, and watching collections of movies from famous documentaries  to the latest thrillers.
-We are now working on a system that would offer the user a sound gaming experience by extending numerous choices of games.
-The system is designed to eventually let the user rent the resources for a time period.
+We are also provide a system that would offer the user a sound gaming experience by extending numerous choices of games.
+The system is intended for the user to rent the resources for a time period.

 # Demo Login (Can be found and edited in db.js)
 -Username: user1